Ff00ff/mammoth/README.md

 To contribute to this library, you first need to do a few things to get set up.

 First make user you have a test postgres database.
-For example, `mammath_test`:
+For example, `mammoth_test`:

-    $ createdb mammath_test
+    $ createdb mammoth_test

 If you installed postgres using homebrow, make sure you have a postgres user named `postgres`.
 You can create one using this command: `createuser -s postgres`